-In issue 336 of Kerrang, Gene talked about A Subtle Induction (the issue was released in April of 1991): “Have you seen Bambi yet?
+In issue 336 of Kerrang (April 1991), Gene talked about A Subtle Induction: “Have you seen Bambi yet?
 Admittedly, it’s one of the more frivolous concepts on the album.
 Say what you will, that movie gives kids nightmares!
 Imagine watching your mother get killed, your home and your neighbourhood burnt down then you, plus your friends, become homeless outcasts!
 Bambi has all those weird friends – Thumper lives to create turbulence, but Flower is a weirdo who’s either gay or androgynous.
 Some nice kid’s movie, eh?
 I live to twist stuff like that around.”

 Gene continues with his explanation of writing the anti-rape song: “It was time to take it from the other person’s perspective.
 It was educational for me to write.
 About halfway through it, I thought Wait!
 Is this coming out ignorant?
 So I went about asking a few friends of mine – women who I was close to who had either been raped or molested and how they dealt with it.
 Their input helped end the song on a positive yet truthful note about overcoming the horror of rape.
 If the song is ignorant in any way, I apologize because it was a man who wrote it.
 Maybe it’ll make people pause and force them to open their eyes a bit wider.
 That might be a nice change for some sweaty 14-year-old thrasher.”

-Coincidentally, this reminds me of what Erasure’s Andy Bell had to say in a 2014 episode of The Wright Stuff (a London-based debate show where he was asked to explain why he was at the Kerrang award show): “I find that the heavy rock people are more friendly than the regular pop people.”
+Coincidentally, this reminds me of what Erasure’s Andy Bell had to say in a 2014 episode of The Wright Stuff (an English debate show where he was asked to explain why he was at the Kerrang award show): “I find that the heavy rock people are more friendly than the regular pop people.”

 Back to Gene, he talks about the thinking process behind his favourite song from Dark Angel’s last album of the twentieth century: “Let’s face it – everyone is a misogynist once they break up with their old lady.
 You might love your girlfriend, you might (in a fit of anger) tell her Don’t you think of leaving me!
 But, in the back of your head, you’re holding back the part which goes …or I’ll kill you!
 That’s actually something that we deal with on Act of Contrition.”